 "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools"

-For FREE, speedy, home, courier service from Pomeranz Booksellers in Jerusalem click here (tel: 02-623 5559) and for Amazon click here.
-To view outstanding reviews click here.
+For FREE, speedy, home courier delivery from Pomeranz Booksellers in Jerusalem click here (tel: 02-623 5559).
+For Amazon click here.
+For details about the book and its outstanding reviews click here.

-Sennacherib’s palace in Nineveh was discovered in 1845, and among the discoveries was a room with illustrations of this siege on alabaster slabs.
+Sennacherib’s palace in Nineveh was discovered in 1845, and among the discoveries was a room with illustrations of the siege on alabaster slabs.
 A picture of these reliefs is shown on a sign by the Visitor Center.
 The original alabaster slabs are in the British Museum.
 These reliefs show the siege ramp, Judean prisoners and their deportation, and the city’s destruction.

-According to the prophet Jeremiah, Lachish and Azeika were the last two fortified cities to fall to the Babylonians in 587 BCE before the destruction of Jerusalem and the exile of its inhabitants to Babylon.
-Lachish was resettled by the Jews on their return from the Babylonian exile, but was finally abandoned after the conquest of Israel by Alexander the Great.
+According to the prophet Jeremiah, Lachish and Azeika were the last two fortified cities to fall to the Babylonians in 587 BCE before the destruction of Jerusalem and the exile of its population to Babylon.
+Lachish was resettled by Jews on their return from the Babylonian exile, but was finally abandoned after the conquest of Israel by Alexander the Great.

 Time: Allow about 1½ hours to go around the periphery of the tel.